Sakib1263/Inception-InceptionResNet-SEInception-SEInceptionResNet-1D-2D-Tensorflow-Keras/README.md

 ![Inception_v1 Architecture Params](https://github.com/Sakib1263/Inception-Model-Builder-Tensorflow-Keras/blob/main/Documents/Images/Inception_v1.png "Inception_v1 Architecture") GoogLeNet Network (From Left to Right) [1]

 ## Inception-v2, v3
 Inception_v3 is a more efficient version of Inception_v2 while Inception_v2 first implemented the new Inception Blocks (A, B and C).
 BatchNormalization (BN) [4] was first implemented in Inception_v2.
-In Inception_v3, even the auxilliary outputs contain BN and similar blocks as the fina output.
+In Inception_v3, even the auxilliary outputs contain BN and similar blocks as the final output.
 Inception_v2 architecture is similar to v3 but during the input, a traditional convolutional layer has been replaced by a DepthWise Separable Convolutional layer.
 The input kernel size of both Incpetion v1 and v2 was 7, but was changed to 3 in later versions.
 Inception_v3 architecture is as follows:
 ![Inception_v3 Architecture Params](https://github.com/Sakib1263/Inception-Model-Builder-Tensorflow-Keras/blob/main/Documents/Images/Inception_v3.png "Inception_v3 Architecture")
 Inception-v3 Architecture (Batch Norm and ReLU are used after Conv) [5]